A paper on language extinction.

 I've taken this paper down, but am happy to share it if you contact me.

-Discourse and methodological form: why appeals to context still won't go away (to appear; with Eliot Michaelson).
+Discourse and methodological form: why appeals to context still won't go away (forthcoming in Linguistics and Philosophy; with Eliot Michaelson).

 Some philosophers have recently attracted significant attention by breaking with tradition and claiming that the linguistic meaning of ‘that’ fixes its reference without any contribution from speaker intentions, demonstrations, or other features of the speech situation in which the expression is used.